Beginner

 KAST and RedotPay take different approaches to ATM withdrawals.

-With KAST, each withdrawal costs $3 plus 2% of the amount.
+With the KAST card, each withdrawal costs $3 plus 2% of the amount.
 Non-USD withdrawals include an FX fee.
 Withdrawals are capped at $250 per transaction, with a maximum of three per 24 hours, creating a daily limit of $750.
 Card spending, balances, and deposits remain unlimited.

 Feature